csmir/Chrono/README.md

 ## 📩 How to install

-Chrono is a drop and go assembly and can easily be installed from [here](https://github.com/Rozen4334/Chrono/releases/) or through NuGet.
+Chrono is a drop and go assembly and can easily be installed from [here](https://github.com/Rozen4334/Chrono/releases/) or through [NuGet](https://www.nuget.org/packages/ChronoExtensions/1.0.0):

+- ` PM> Install-Package ChronoExtensions -Version 1.0.0 `

 ## 👨‍💻 Applications